Skip to product information

 Cinderella - hero or anti-hero?

 You may know Cinderella from Theodor Kittelsen's drawings for the fairy tale "Askeladon and the good helpers" or "Askeladon who raced with the troll"?
 Or from Erik Werenskiold's drawings for "Soria Moria castle"?
 Many probably also think of Ivo Caprino's adventure films from the 1960s.
-Caprino's films are based on Asbjørnsen and Moe's folktales, and he was certainly inspired by the drawings of his predecessors Werenskiold and Kittelsen.
+Caprino's films are based on Asbjørnsen and Moe's folktales, and he was most certainly inspired by the drawings of his predecessors Werenskiold and Kittelsen.
 The films "Cinderella.
 In Dovregubben's hall" (2016) and "Askeladden.
 In Soria Moria slott" (2019), directed by Mikkel Brænne Sandemose, also has many recognizable features from older text and images.

 It is not unusual for the Askeladd character to have other names in the folk tales, such as Espen, Tyrihans, Askefisen, "the boy" or "the youngest".
 In the original version of the "Soria Moria" adventure, the boy's name is Halvor.
 Askeladden is the youngest of three brothers who grow up in a poor farming family.
 Nobody expects anything in particular from him, least of all the older brothers, Per and Pål.
 Ashkeladn takes life in stride and dreams away while fiddling with a stick in the ashes.
 It turns out that he is neither stupid nor lazy as the brothers think.
 Yngstemann waits for the right moment and shows both prudence and action when he has to solve the challenges that appear on the road.
 Some people think that he has more courage than sense, but Askeladden might do well to think a little about the big and small in life by the fireplace before he goes out into the world?
 His solutions are often creative, and behind his actions there is always a kindness for the people he meets.
 It is also no secret that he always wins in the end.
 The reward is usually large amounts of gold and silver or the princess and half the kingdom.